Nilrudra1999/Understanding-DSA/notes/details/Topic_connections.md

 # General Connections between the various topics of DSA

-DSA is comprised of two main topics or areas of study, Data Structures and Algorithms.<br>
+DSA is comprised of two main areas of study, Data Structures and Algorithms, which go hand-in-hand to form solutions for problems.<br>
-As the name of the field of study may suggest, Data Structures and Algorithms both go hand-in-hand to form solutions to problems which require code.
-When a problem is encountered, we recieve some inputs from the problem which are needed to find the solution.
-We take those inputs then either store/access them or compute using them to form outputs which are part of the solution.
-Data Structures and Algorithms are used in the process of computing those solutions outputs.
+When a problem is encountered, some input is received thats needed to find the solution, the inputs are either stored/accessed to compute a value which becomes the output/solution.
+Data Structures and Algorithms are used in the process of creating the code to compute these solutions.

 ### Areas of Study

 This subject can be broken down into smaller portions which all have their own intricacies.<br>
-To better understand these intricacies and how they're all related we can break the topics into the chart below and study each portion.
-Then try to see how each individual portion is connected to the other portions, or if any connection exists between them at all.<br>
+To better understand these intricacies and how they're all related the topics can be broken down, like in the chart below.
+Afterwards each topic can be explored to see how the individual portion connect to others, or if they're connected at all.<br>

 | ADTs   | Algorithms | ADT's connections | Algorithm's connections | Studied? |
 |--------|------------|-------------------|-------------------------|----------|